lavventura/reddit-no-frills/README.md

 Tested on Chrome, Vivaldi, Safari and Firefox.

 ## Changelog
+### 25/04/2017 Update
+* Main content takes up 90% of the viewport when you browse Reddit on vertical screens
+* Fixed ["Load more comments"](https://forum.userstyles.org/discussion/55265/) being cut off

 ### 17/02/2017 Update
 * Image thumbnails are now displayed correctly covering the whole square without being squished
 * [flair] and [spoiler] stamp styling